WayPointVenturesOrg/coursewarelibrary/ENU/MS203WV/0401-Implementing authentication and security features in Microsoft Entra ID.md

 4. On the **Enter password** page, enter **`Pa55w.rd1234`**, and then select **Sign in**.

-5. On the **Verify your identity** page, select the **Text** prompt.
+5. On the **More information required** page, select **Next**.

-6. Enter the code sent to your mobile phone, and then select **Verify**.

-7. If you receive a message about using Microsoft Authenticator, select **Skip for now**.

->**Note:** Outlook opens to Patti's inbox.

->**Note:** Patti had already registered authentication methods in Exercise 2.
-If the user had not yet registered, they would have to first register authentication methods to support MFA.
+6. Continue configuring Microsoft Authenticator on your phone.

+>**Note:** If you do not want to install Microsoft Authenticator, you may end the lab at this point.
+MFA is now configured for Patti.

-8. Close Microsoft Edge.
+7. Close Microsoft Edge.

 **Results**: After completing this exercise, you'll have successfully configured MFA to be enforced for the Human Resources department by using conditional access.